 - 2 Tablespoons of olive oil (roughly)

 Assemble all of the ingredients with the exception of the olive oil and place them in a food processor or blender.
-Process until throughly mixed and the olives are broken into small, but definable chunks.
+Process until everything throughly mixes and the olives become small, but definable chunks.

 Slowly add the olive oil.
 It’s easy to over do it with the olive oil.
 It won’t be disastrous if you add too much; your mixture will just have excess oil around the edges.